 Expat groups exist but are not as prevalent in Melbourne as in other major cities.
-Nonetheless, it is nice to have a few points of contact to cushion the often dramatic experience of isolation and culture shock that comes from arriving in a new country.
+Nonetheless, it is nice to have a few points of contact for networking in Melbourne to cushion the often dramatic experience of isolation and culture shock that comes from arriving in a new country.

 A national organisation with chapters in each major city, Newcomers Network offers social events and support groups for those who have recently arrived in Melbourne.
 The Second Thursday meeting (held on the second Thursday of every month) has been helping introduce expats to others for many years.